 - 1 Tbsp rose water OR orange flower water (my advice is to stick to one for the whole recipe)

 - 50 g ground pistachios I always grind them fresh before serving

 - 1 Tbsp crushed dried edible rose petals see post for explanation

 - rose petal jam as needed (optional, as may not be easy to find)

 Halawet el Jibn Syrup

-- Place the water and sugar in a small saucepan and bring to a boil.
+- Heat the water and sugar in a small saucepan and bring to a simmer.
 Lower the heat right down and simmer for 5 minutes.

 - When done, remove from the heat and leave to cool for 10 minutes before stirring in the rose water or orange flower water.
 Leave to cool completely before drizzling on the sweet cheese rolls.
 Can also be refrigerated for a cold syrup, but it will get very thick.Can be made up to a week ahead, and stored in the fridge, covered.